-Hey Everyone!
 I was overwhelmed with the number of people who reached out to me when I started talking about Hashimoto’s disease and my journey.
 I noticed THREE reoccurring themes from most of you who contacted me.
 First, it was you were diagnosed with Hashimoto’s disease, given medication and told to come back to recheck my levels in a few months.
 Basically here take this pill to fix it…. end of story.
-I also heard, well my doctor tested my thyroid except not my antibody levels.
+I also heard, well my doctor tested my thyroid except not my antibody levels, so I don’t know if I have Hashimotos.
 And finally I heard many people were struggling with weight gain due Hashimotos.
-So like I said on Instagram, over the last year I’ve put my nursing skills to use and have been studying Hashimoto’s.
-Here are 5 Things To Know If You Have Hashimoto’s Disease. (* please remember I am NOT nurse practitioner yet this is just what I have learned through studying and working with my doctor.
-I suggest seeing a naturopathic doctor they tend to see the whole picture when it comes to Hashimotos)
+So like I said on Instagram, over the last year I’ve put my nursing skills to use and have been studying Hashimoto’s here is what I have found from my research.

 1. Do you have the right labs being drawn?
 Your practitioner will be looking at your TSH, Free T3, and Free T4, Reverse T3, Antibodies.
 It is important to know that Hashimoto’s is an autoimmune disease.
-This means that your immune system is attacking your own thyroid, which causes it to underproduce thyroid hormones [iii.] .
-Like I said in the intro many people told me they know they struggle with hypothyroidism but don’t know if their condition is autoimmune-related or not.
-This is totally unfortunate but very common and here is why.
-Most conventional doctors don’t routinely check for thyroid antibodies when testing thyroid blood levels.
+This means that your immune system is attacking your own thyroid, which causes it to underproduce thyroid hormones [iii.]
+Like I said in the intro many people told me they know they struggle with hypothyroidism, but don’t know if their condition is autoimmune-related or not.
+Many people people get a misdiagnosis that keeps them in a cycle of feeling sick for years.
+You might find some doctors don’t check for thyroid antibodies when testing thyroid blood levels.
 Which is mind blowing to me because you are not getting the “FULL” picture of your health.
-It’s just so unfair to you as the patien not to know this piece of information.
-So please make sure to ask your doctor to include checking your antibody levels (* be your own advocate people)
+It’s just so unfair to the patient not to know this piece of information.
+So please make sure to ask your doctor to include checking your antibody levels (be your own advocate people)

 BYE BYE GLUTEN

 4. Gut support, sounds weird right but it’s SO important when dealing with Hashimotos.
 This thing called leaky gut and gluten go hand in hand people.
 If you consume gluten and have a sensitivity to it what happens is the gluten will make its way to the small intestine.
 Inflammation then happens in your small intestine and creates abnormally large spaces between the cells of the gut wall which allow the entry of toxic “crap” to enter your bloodstream[iii.].
 Lovely right?!
-So to support and heal the gut is key with Hashimotos.
-First I cut out gluten (gone bye bye) and second I’ve added in a few things to my daily/weekly routine to help heal and protect my gut.
-Digestives enzymes, probiotics, bone broth (swapping our chicken broth in cooking), fermented foods like kombucha a couple days a week, and I buy only organic meat and veggies.
-Guys, I encourage you to research leaky gut and try adding in some of these things to help heal your gut.
+Support and heal the gut that is key with Hashimotos.

-5. There are common nutrient depletions with Hashimotos, I also did a blood test to get an even bigger picture of my deficiencies.
+5. There are common nutrient depletions with Hashimotos disease.
 The most common nutrient depletions that I’ve found in my studies are selenium, vitamin D, B12, ferritin (the iron storage protein), thiamine and magnesium [iv.].
-I don’t actually take all of these, but working with my naturopathic doctor I’m taking the exact supplements that my body needs due to the Hashimotos.
-Find a practitioner that will work with you on this, it is crucial!!
-And in my opinion I was shocked how with the just the proper supplements I started to feel better… quickly.
+Find a practitioner that will work with you on this, it’s a crucial piece of the puzzle.
+I was shocked how with the just the proper supplements how quickly I started to feel better.

 xo – Whitney